MicrosoftEdge/MSEdgeExplainers/Popup/explainer.md

 ### Anchoring and event bubbling

 In a previous version of this document, we proposed that the hierarchy created by the `anchor` attribute relationship affects the event propagation path.
-With the introduction of a separate `popup` attribute which creates an invocation relationship, it is less clear whether event bubbling should be applied as a result of the `popup` attribute and/or the `anchor` attribute.
+With the introduction of a separate `popup` attribute which creates an invocation relationship, it is less clear whether event bubbling should be changed as a result of the `popup` attribute and/or the `anchor` attribute.

 This behavior as previously proposed adds complexity to the platform, and it is not clear whether there is enough value to authors for the platform to take on that complexity.
 We welcome feedback on this point and preserve the previous proposal here.